EMATech/DenonRemote/README.md

 #### Target hardware

-- [x] Denon Professional DN-500AV (Seems based on the same platform as the Denon AVR-1912 and AVR-2112CI.)
+- [x] Denon Professional DN-500AV (Seems to be based on the same platform as the Denon AVR-1912 and AVR-2112CI)
 - [ ] More?
 Contributions welcome!